lxgr-linux/pokete/README.md

 ## Tips
 - In conversations you can very easily skip the text printing by pressing any key
 - When you want to see the next text in a conversation: press any key
-- Don’t play on full-screen; the game will not run properly
+- Don't play on full-screen; the game will not run properly
 - Don't be offended by the other trainers; they may swear at you

 ## TODO